georgepence/georgepence/README.md

-I'm currently enrolled in Sofware Engineering I at Oregon State University (Fall 2021), having already completed five intro courses.
+I'm currently enrolled in Sofware Engineering II at Oregon State University (Winter 2021).

 <!--
 **georgepence/georgepence** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.